Outbound Sales Explained: Techniques, Strategies & Best Practices

 The Difference Between Inbound and Outbound Sales

 Inbound Sales is the process of prospects coming to you rather than you finding them.
-The process starts when a customer reaches out to a company with interest in a particular solution, often as the result of marketing or information on your website.
+The process starts when a customer reaches out to a company interested in a particular solution, often due to marketing or information on your website.
 These leads are considered ‘warm’, as they already have a need for your product or service.

 Outbound Sales is the process of finding prospects who might be a good fit for your offer but aren’t aware of it yet.
 These leads are considered ‘cold’ because they haven’t asked for more information or shown interest in any of your products or services.
 Outbound sales require reaching a much larger number of potential customers to generate 1 qualified lead.